ARM-software/lisa/doc/source/writing_extensions.rst

 As part of the installation process, the setup.py in the package, will write the package's name into ``~/.workoad_automoation/packages``.
-This will tell WA that the package contains extension and it will load them next time it runs.
+This will tell WA that the package contains plugin and it will load them next time it runs.

 .. note:: There are no unistall hooks in ``setuputils``,  so if you ever
-          uninstall your WA extensions package, you will have to manually remove it from ``~/.workload_automation/packages`` otherwise WA will complain abou a missing package next time you try to run it.
+          uninstall your WA plugins package, you will have to manually remove it from ``~/.workload_automation/packages`` otherwise WA will complain abou a missing package next time you try to run it.